aosabook/500lines/functionalDB/chapter.md

 ## Architectural notes

+[TODO: I think we can probably remove this section as well, and discuss how the query engine is implemented as a library in its dedicated section.]

 The approach used when designing and implementing followed to Clojure appoach of having a minimal core and provide additional capabilities via libraries.
 The basic functionallity of the database was defined to be its data maintenance - storage, lifecycle and indexing.
 These capabilities were implemented in these files:

 * constructs.clj - data structures - Database, Layer, Entity, Attr and indexes.